 Drink Sussex

 The newest edition to our Sussex heritage has to be our burgeoning drinks industry in the shape of our Sussex wine estates and spirit makers.
 So you could celebrate all things Sussex with a Sussex wine tour.
 Alternatively, Rathfinny wine estate between Alfriston (brilliantly Sussex) and Seaford is close to the Downs (and the famous White Horse carved into the Downs) and to Harvey House which makes Sussex gin.
 At the other end of the county, Tinwood Vineyard is close to Boxgrove Priory and Halnacker Windmill – two very Sussex landmarks.
-Or try Parham House in West Sussex – another iconic Sussex house and on the 16th of June, local gin producer South Saxon Spirits will be hosting an event there.
+Or try Parham House in West Sussex – another iconic Sussex house and on the 15th of June, where they will be hosting a number of stalls to celebrate all things Sussex.

 If you’ve enjoyed this post, you may also like: